How does the no claims bonus system work?

 Unfortunately not.
 Even though a no claim bonus is earned by the policyholder, you can only apply it to one car at a time.
 Most times, you’ll have to start earning a new NCB on each additional vehicle you insure, but some insurers may allow you an “introductory” or “second car” discount if you mention it to them.

 This isn’t usually a problem.
 You simply need to ask your old insurance company to supply you (or your new insurer) with proof of your no claims discount (e.g. 3 years, or 4 years).
 The annual renewal letter from your old insurer may serve as proof of your no claim discount, or you may have to ask them to send specific proof in a separate letter.

-It depends if your insurance company can recoup the expenses of your claim.
 For example, if another driver crashes into you and it’s undeniably their fault, your insurance company may be able to recover the cost of repairing your car from the other driver’s insurance company.